Mbaqanga

+Mbaqanga ([mɓaˈǃáːŋga]) is a style of South African music that emerged in the early 1960s in the urban townships, particularly around Johannesburg.
+It draws from a variety of ethnic traditions, including Zulu, Xhosa, Sotho, Pedi, and Tsonga musical elements.
+Mbaqanga blends traditional South African vocal harmonies, rhythmic patterns, and dance styles with influences from marabi, kwela, and Western popular music such as jazz.
+It continues to influence musicians both in South Africa and globally.

 History

-Historically, laws such as the Land Act of 1913 to the Group Areas Act (1950) initially prevented black South Africans from integrating from different tribal communities, consequently making it almost impossible for most black native music artists to gain recognition beyond their tribal boundaries.
-The music genre mbaqanga developed during this time (1960s) and to this day most of the major record labels are white-owned companies with very few black artists that have contributed to their own material.

 In Zulu, the term mbaqanga means an everyday cornmeal porridge.
 Mbaqanga aficionados were mostly plebeian, metropolitan African jazz enthusiasts.
 Many of them were not permitted to establish themselves in the city, but they were unable to sustain themselves in the rural country.
 Mbaqanga gave them a staple form of musical and spiritual sustenance; it was their "musical daily bread."

 Mbaqanga musicians received little money.
 For example, Simon "Mahlathini" Nkabinde, one of the most well-known mbaqanga singers (and arguably the most famous mbaqanga "groaner", nicknamed the "lion of Soweto"), died a poor man.
 This was partly due to the exploitation of black South African musicians at home and abroad as Mahlathini pointed out.
 Mbaqanga groups of the 1960s also found it difficult to get air time on local radio stations, and had to perform outside record stores to attract audiences.